 - Creator Academy lessons aimed at the needs of nonprofits.

 - YouTube Giving features make it easy to fundraise with your videos.
 Among other things, you can add a donation button directly in your videos.
 To be eligible for this program, you need a YouTube channel with at least 10,000 subscribers.

 - Linked Anywhere Cards.
 These are interactive cards that make your videos more interactive.
 Cards are available to all YouTube channels.
 However, when you're part of the YouTube Nonprofits Program, you get access to additional features that let you link to unlimited external pages.
 Thus, you can link to your website, a landing page for an event, your Facebook Page, or anywhere you want.

 - Access to the YouTube Space program.
 The original plan for this project was to offer video makers actual studio spaces and live workshops.
+In 2019, physical YouTube Spaces were found in 10 locations including Los Angeles and New York.
 As live events were mostly discontinued in 2020, most of the features are now virtual.
 Either way, the program provides a variety of resources, including the opportunity to network with other creators, channels, and organizations in your area.

 The YouTube Nonprofits Program helps raise awareness of the many ways nonprofits can leverage video marketing.
 Whether you're a beginner with videos or have experience in this field, it's worth checking out these tools.